 Thanks to avocados and kale smoothies, the idea of consuming green foods for breakfast is no longer given the side eye or eye roll.
-Once upon a time, breakfast was very much a beige affair—think white toast and Rice Krispies—but these days the more colourful and, now this is key, savoury, the better.
-Kick-starting the day with a plate of savoury food can help you avoid getting the taste for sweet treats later in the day.
-While avocado on wholemeal toast topped with egg has become the go-to trendiest breakfast around, #breakfastgreens is slowly gaining steam on Instagram.
+Once upon a time, breakfast was very much a beige affair—think white toast and Rice Krispies—but these days the more colorful and, now this is key, savory, the better.
+Kick-starting the day with a plate of savory food can help you avoid getting the taste for sweet treats later in the day.
+While avocado on wheat toast topped with egg has become the go-to trendiest breakfast around, breakfast greens are slowly gaining steam on Instagram.

 The idea is that you pack your first meal of the day with plenty of vitamin-rich skin-friendly green vegetables, which sets you nicely on the path to reaching your five-a-day quota of veggies.
 Plus forgoing the avo every once in a while means your brekkie won't be quite so calorie-laden.
-We called on the super-talented chef and author of the impossibly chic book The Naked Diet (£15), Tess Ward, to create two #breakfastgreens recipes for you to try.
-Keep scrolling for Tess's recipes; they're so tasty and so green they would make Kermit proud.
+We called on the super-talented chef and author of the impossibly chic book The Naked Diet ($15), Tess Ward, to create two #breakfastgreens recipes for you to try.
+These two recipes by Tess are so tasty and so green they would make Kermit proud.

-I developed this recipe a while ago, pre-empting the beginnings of my favourite season, spring.
+I developed this recipe a while ago, pre-empting the beginnings of my favorite season, spring.
 It is now one of my go slow-eat breakfasts, when I am not rushing out the door.

 Made up of a mixture of salty goat cheese, garlic and creme fraiche, it is the perfect fast-to-make, slow-to-eat plate of food.
 I like to take it to my desk and enjoy it at leisure whilst tending to emails.